gourav96suri/LongClick-DragDrop-Example-Test/readme.md

 Android App which tests the basics of how to use Drag & Drop and Long Clicks in your apps.
-If it is helpful to you then follow me (you can give it a star too), I will make some more useful standard codes..
+The demo video of the App is available on youtube : https://www.youtube.com/watch?v=vDTrPI3zG-k If it is helpful to you then follow me (you can give it a star too), I will make some more useful standard codes..
 Happy Coding :)